 LayerLens

-Generates a dependency diagram in every folder of your Dart or Flutter package as Mermaid flowchart documents.
+1. Automatically generates a dependency diagram as a Mermaid flowchart within every directory of your Dart or Flutter package.

 NOTE: LayerLens shows inside-package dependencies.
 For cross-package dependencies use flutter pub deps.